FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Prompting and Semantic-Judge Protocol

 Critic feedback (Accuracy Confirmation): {critic_feedback}

 Goal: - Modify the Lean 4 theorem so that the semantic judge would accept it as an exact formalization of the natural-language statement. - Address every mismatch mentioned in the Critic feedback.

-Output requirements: 1) Output EXACTLY ONE ```lean``` code block (Lean 4; no extra text).
-2) The code MUST start with: import Mathlib import Aesop 3) Do NOT include any comments.
-4) Include EXACTLY ONE theorem, and end it with `:= by sorry`. \end{PromptBox}
+Return exactly one Lean 4 code block, starting with `import Mathlib` and `import Aesop`, with exactly one theorem ending in `:= by sorry`. \end{PromptBox}

-\subsubsection{Semantic judge prompt (CriticLean-Qwen3-14B)}
+\subsection{Semantic judge prompt (CriticLean-Qwen3-14B)}

-We use an LLM-based semantic judge instantiated as CriticLean-Qwen3-14B to judge semantic consistency between the natural-language statement and the Lean 4 theorem statement (proof ignored).
+We use CriticLean-Qwen3-14B as the LLM-as-judge implementation of $\SemOK$, judging semantic consistency between the natural-language statement and the Lean 4 theorem statement (proof ignored).
 The prompt template below is used for each semantic check.

 \begin{PromptBox} Role: Lean 4 & Formal Verification Expert Input: - Mathematical_Text: A math problem and its answer (no proof). - Lean4Code: A Lean 4 theorem statement formalizing the problem (proof intentionally omitted).
 Goal: Determine if the Lean 4 theorem statement is an exact and faithful formalization of the mathematical problem.
 Do not evaluate or consider the answer or the proof.
 Your sole task is to verify the correctness of the formalization.